virtual/100daysofcode/index.md

 ## R3 Day 27: 2020-04-16 Thursday

-> Code things that make you happy!
-Smiling face with open mouth and smiling eyes
+> Code things that make you happy! 😄
 >
 > Saw examples of snaking timelines from #smashingconf and haven't stopped thinking about them since!
 Snake
 >